-Once you're all settled in, it’s the perfect time to be with your pet and allow them to get settled in after the movers have done their job.
+Once you’re all settled in, it’s the perfect time to be with your pet and let them get settled in after the movers have done their job.

-Walk them around the house and let them explore, let them familiarise with the new smells, the new corners, their new play areas and other things that keep them comfortable.
+Walk them around the house and let them explore so they can familiarise themselves with new smells, play areas, and other things that keep them comfortable.
 This can also help them establish a daily routine and new territory.

-Schedule playtime with your pets so they can associate their new home as a stress-free environment.
+Schedule playtime with your pets so they can associate their new home with a stress-free environment.
 You also need to ensure that from the first time you arrive, your pets can have a safe space where they can play and sleep.

-If you have a yard in your new property, let your pets wander and run around.
+Let your pets wander and run around if you have a yard on your new property.
 After all, most pets love the outdoors and allowing them to explore would make them enjoy their new home much better.

-Part of keeping your pets happy during the move is ensuring that their welfare is properly taken care of.
+Part of keeping your pets happy during the move is ensuring their welfare and health are properly taken care of.

-Make sure to find the veterinarians in the area, as well as pet sitters or doggy day care - you'd never know when you'd need them.
+Make sure to find new vets in the area and pet sitters or doggy day care – you’d never know when you’d need them.
 They can do wonders in helping keep your pet safe and lower your cat’s or dog’s anxiety levels.

 And lastly, if your pet doesn’t have an ID tag yet, get one for them.
 There are ID tags where you can embed your home address and contacts in a microchip, so your pet can be better tracked if they go missing.